Psi Chi - Albany Chapter

 At least 9 semester hours completed in Psychology courses at this institution

-We welcome interested students and encourage you to apply next semester (Fall 2011) as the deadline for this year has already passed.
+We welcome interested students and encourage you to apply this semester (the deadline is October 17, 2013).

 See you at our next meeting!